-Fortunately, getting legal help can be as easy as a few clicks of your mouse.
-There are several online legal services where you can access legal forms and resources, find a local attorney, or get help setting up a business.
-Read on for our picks of the best online legal service for 2019, as well as some do’s and don’ts when hunting for legal help online for your business.
+With a few clicks of your mouse, you’ll find a variety of online legal services providers where you can access legal forms and resources, find a local attorney, or get help setting up a business.
+Read on for our picks of the best online legal services for small businesses, as well as some do’s and don’ts when hunting for legal help online for your business.

 LegalZoom is one of the largest players among online legal services, with more than 4 million businesses and consumers using the site.
 They provide a range of services, including: